What went so badly wrong at Facebook

 Mark Zuckerberg has lost billions following Meta's spectacular share price crash – and now, attention is turning to what really went wrong for the social media giant.

-The 37-year-old's personal wealth has plummeted by more than $A43 billion – one of the biggest falls ever recorded – after Meta shares dropped by a staggering 26 per cent on Thursday afternoon US time, wiping off more than $US250 billion ($A350 billion) in value.
+The 37-year-old's personal wealth has plummeted by more than $46 billion – one of the biggest falls ever recorded – after Meta shares dropped by a staggering 26 per cent on Thursday afternoon US time, wiping off more than US$250 billion ($750 billion) in value.

 Meta Platforms, formerly known as Facebook, recorded the horror result in the wake of a dismal revenue forecast released late on Wednesday, which revealed the company was facing skyrocketing costs while growth had stalled.